n0shake/Public-APIs/README.md

 - [envoice](https://www.envoice.in) - Invoicing for online businesses.
 Simplify your invoicing process and get paid online with a debit or credit card via your payment gateway.
 - [koomalooma](http://business.koomalooma.com) - A Loyalty BPaaS (Business Process as a Service) for mobile and web companies.
 Merchants issue points for actions their customers/users make, for example a purchase or a referral. koomalooma takes care of all the rest, from signing up users, keeping track of points and delivering rewards in over 80 countries.💸
 - [Marketcloud](https://www.marketcloud.it) - eCommerce APIs for developers.
 It covers inventory and database, carts and checkout, payments, user authentication, and more.
 You just bring the frontend.
+- [MLScrape](https://www.mlscrape.com) - Scrape product data from any e-commerce website, free tier with quota that resets monthly. 💸
 - [Moltin](https://www.moltin.com/developers) - Unified APIs for inventory, carts, the checkout process, payments and more, so you can focus on creating seamless customer experiences at any scale.
 - [Stripe](https://stripe.com/docs/api) - Allows both private individuals and businesses to accept payments over the Internet.
 - [Braintree](https://developers.braintreepayments.com) - Specializes in mobile and web payment systems for ecommerce companies.